Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Your volunteer work.

-But how do you list volunteering on a resume?
+But how do you list volunteering experience on a resume?
 Just tossing it in anywhere won't work.
 Worse, it can backfire horribly.

 This guide will show you: